satoshi-n/proofofspace/contest_intro.md

 There are 3 tracks to enter into.
 The winner of each track will need to pass each of the challenges and optimise for one of the following:

 1. Fastest to generate the legal plot file without breaking any of the requirements
-2. Least memory used for swap space
+2. Least disk space used for generation
 3. Smallest plot size after generation

-The prize will be $50,000 for the winner of each track.

 ### About Proofs of Space